 All AUX/MON and AUX/EFX busses can be stereo or mono.
-This is determined by the format of the buss you are sending to, not the one you are sending from.

 Masters Layer

 The Masters layer provides control over the Main mix and its distribution, as well as Matrix, Talkback, and Cue.
 The Main and Matrix busses each use up to 8 plugins to adjust the distribution properties of each mix output, such as the PA system, peripheral zones, or guest sends.
 The Layer is divided into two sections: Mix buss outs (Main outs, Cue, and Talkback); and a Matrix (12 stereo inputs per channel, with eight stereo outputs).